 1. Life’s not a competition.

 Kids today have insanely full schedules, a lot of which pits them against their peers.
 Organized sports, standardized testing, college applications… it probably feels like their worth hinges upon how they compare and compete with others.
 But I want them to know that they don’t have to buy into it.
 Winning and feeling superior to others will never bring them genuine, soul-fulfilling happiness.
 But building people up and rooting for their success and happiness – that’s the good stuff!
-We’re all on the same team!
+We’re all on the same team, kids!
 Unless they’re competing in the Olympics; in that case, Go Team USA!

 2. Their bodies are theirs.

 I know, I know – this one negates “Don’t pick your nose in public.”
 Let me try again – “Your bodies are yours, but please leave your boogers alone, kids.”
 Funny, buuuut this is a really serious topic that is crucial from a very young age.
-Knowing they’re in control of their bodies sets them up for a lifetime of body positivity and fewer regrets.
+When kids know they’re in control of their bodies it sets them up for a lifetime of body positivity and fewer regrets.
 What they put into it, how they view it, what they allow others to do to it… these are all affected by knowing, respecting, and having agency over their bodies.

 3. Reading is important.